arshmed/restraurant-management-system/README.md

 ## 🍽️ Restaurant Management System – Microservices Architecture

-A modern, cloud-native **Restaurant Management System** built with **Spring Boot Microservices**.
+A modern, **Restaurant Management System** built with **Spring Boot Microservices**.
-This project demonstrates real-world enterprise patterns such as centralized configuration, service discovery, API gateway routing, JWT security, asynchronous communication, and containerized deployment.
+This project demonstrates real-world enterprise patterns such as  API gateway routing, JWT security, asynchronous communication, and containerized deployment.

 The goal of this repository is to showcase **clean architecture**, **scalable microservices**, and **production-ready Spring Cloud practices**.